Table of Contents

 Finally, check the Twitch stream and see whether the video buffer problem has been resolved.

-To cure cache-related browsing problems, we must clear the cache files from our computer.
+To cure cache-related browsing problems, we must clear the cache files from our computers.
 Here are the precise steps.

 - Click on the three-dot menu symbol and pick your Chrome browser settings.